swapnilsude/OS_memory_manager/README.md

 Refer test2.txt for example content.
 The memory manager here implements worst fit algorithm.
 The memory manager is to be started with the command “mem_mgr<input  file><mem_pool_size>”.
 &nbsp;&nbsp;&nbsp;&nbsp;mem_pool_size is  the size  of memory available when the program starts.
-The program can handle the comments (enclosed within /* */ or starting with //) in the <input file>.
+The program can handle the comments (enclosed within /* */ or starting with //) in the input file.
 When a hole is created as a result of free command and the hole is adjacent to another hole then the two holes are coalesced  into  a  larger  hole.
 Memory manager assumes that the start address is 0.

 ### To create binary file file:
     make all